error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 **Selection Criteria:** Emission-line observations with measured redshift z_obs
 **Exclusions:** Continuum-only data (284 rows) - incompatible physics (cosmological vs local redshift)

-**Why emission lines:**
+**Why emission lines are essential:**
-Emission lines measure local gravitational redshift at emission point - directly comparable to SEG predictions.
-Continuum data measures source recession velocity (Hubble flow), which is different physics.
+The choice of emission-line data over continuum data is not merely a matter of data quality but of fundamental physics compatibility.
+Emission lines measure local gravitational redshift at the emission point - this is the physical effect that SEG's φ-based geometry directly predicts.
+The redshift arises from the local spacetime curvature at the radius where the line is emitted, making it a direct test of the model's gravitational predictions.

+Continuum data, in contrast, measures the source's recession velocity (Hubble flow) - a cosmological effect dominated by the expansion of space rather than local gravity.
+Using continuum data would test completely different physics than what SEG models.
+This would be analogous to testing a theory of planetary orbits using measurements of galaxy rotation curves - both involve motion, but the physical mechanisms are fundamentally different.
+The 284 rows of continuum-only data were therefore excluded not because they are "lower quality" but because they measure physics that SEG is not designed to predict.

 ### Statistical Method